openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

-  be chosen from within the subnet itself, 'none': This subnet will not use a gateway, e.g.: :option:`--gateway` 192.168.9.1, :option:`--gateway` auto, :option:`--gateway` none (default is 'auto')
+  be chosen from within the subnet itself, 'none': This subnet will not use a gateway, e.g.: :option:`--gateway` 192.168.9.1, :option:`--gateway` auto, :option:`--gateway` none (default is 'auto').

 ``--ip-version {4,6} IP``
   version (default is 4).
-Note that when subnet pool is specified, IP version is determined from the subnet pool and this option is ignored
+Note that when subnet pool is specified, IP version is determined from the subnet pool and this option is ignored.

 ``--ipv6-ra-mode {dhcpv6-stateful,dhcpv6-stateless,slaac}``
   IPv6 RA (Router Advertisement) mode, valid modes: